You are here

 Contact Law ITS for assistance in configuring your laptop for use with the Pace wireless network.
 Law ITS is located in on the 3rd floor of Aloysia, 914-422-4290.

 Wireless network access is available throughout the Library.
+Use of the wireless network is limited to Pace Law students, staff, and faculty.
+Alumni who want access should contact the Alumni Relations.
 Click here to check the availability and status of the wireless network.

 All current Pace University School of Law students are issued passwords by Lexis and Westlaw, legal research systems for comprehensive research in primary and secondary legal materials from all United States jurisdictions and some foreign jurisdictions as well.
 Both systems also have large databases of non-law materials.
 The passwords allow students to access Lexis and Westlaw from any computer with Internet access.
 Students can also obtain Bloomberg Law passwords directly from Bloomberg.

 Use of the Law School's Lexis and Westlaw accounts is explicitly limited to the course-related research of Pace Law students enrolled currently, and full-time law faculty and staff.
 Pace's contracts with both Lexis and Westlaw demand prosecution of violators of the academic use clause.

 The first-year legal skills program includes training in the use of Lexis, Westlaw, and Bloomberg Law.
 The Reference Librarians conduct training sessions in the fall and spring semesters for each skills section.
 Please contact Cynthia Pittson, Head of Reference Services, for more information.

 Any Reference Librarian can answer questions about searching Lexis, Westlaw, and Bloomberg Law.
 At designated times student representatives from all three vendors are available in the Computer Lab for technical assistance.
 Their names and schedules are posted in the Lab and at the Circulation Desk.